jchartrand/CWRC-Git/README.md

 * `npm install` to install the node.js dependencies

 	NOTE:  we use `npm set save-exact true` to save dependencies as exact version numbers so NPM should install exact versions when you run install

+* The config.js file specifies several passwords and tokens.
+You'll have to set these values appropriately in your cloned repo.
+To prevent git from noticing that you've changed the file (so that you don't inadvertently commit the file and push it to the public repo thereby exposing the passwords) use:

+`git update-index --skip-worktree config.js`

 * write a test (or two)for your new functionality (in 'spec' directory)